geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

 Generate a XYZ-Gridplot from a list of images.
-It takes a list of images (including batches) and will flatten the list first (thus `batch_size=1`).
+Takes a list of images (including batches) and will flatten the list first (thus `batch_size=1`).

+**Grid shape**
 The shape of the grid is determined:
 1. by the number of row labels
 2. by the number of column labels
 3. by the remaining sub-images.
-You can use `order=inside_out` to reverse how the images are selected.
+You can use `order=inside_out` to reverse how the images are selected (useful if `batch_size>1` and you want to plot the batches).
-Sub-images (usually from batches) will be shaped into the most square area (the "sub-image packing"), unless `output_is_list=True` in which case a list of image grids will be created instead.
-You can use this list to connect another XyzGridPlot node to create super-grids.

-Font-size:
-For the column label areas the width is determined by the width of the sub-image packing, the height is determined by `font_size` or `half of largest sub-images height in any row` (whichever is greater).
-For the row label areas the width is also determined by the width of the sub-images packing (with a minimum of 256px), the height is determined by the sub-images of that row.
-The text will be shrunk down until it fits (up to `font_size_min=6`) and the same font size will be used for the whole axis (column labels/row labels).
-If the font size is already at the minimum, any remaining text will be clipped (reasoning: the lower part of a prompt is usually not that important).

-Alignment:
+**Alignment**
-If a label got wrapped the whole axis is considered "multiline" and will be align at top and justified.
+* If a label got wrapped the whole axis is considered "multiline" and will be align at top and justified.
-If all the labels are numbers or all end in parseable numbers (e.g. `strength: 1.`) the whole axis is considered "numeric" and will be right aligend.
+* If all the labels are numbers or all end in parseable numbers (e.g. `strength: 1.`) the whole axis is considered "numeric" and will be right aligned.
-All other texts are considered "singleline" and will be horizontally centered.
+* All other texts are considered "singleline" and will be horizontally centered.
-Singleline and numeric labels for columns are vertically aligned at bottom and for rows are vertically centered.
+* Singleline and numeric labels in columns are vertically aligned at bottom, and in rows are vertically centered.

+**Font-size**
+* For the column label areas the height is determined by `font_size` or `half of largest sub-images packing height in any row` (whichever is greater).
+* For the row label areas the width is determined by the widest width of the sub-images packing (with a minimum of 256px).
+* The text will be shrunk down until it fits (down to `font_size_min=6`) and the same font size will be used for the whole axis (row labels or column labels).
+If the font size is already at the minimum, any remaining text will be clipped.

+**Sub-images packing**
+Sub-images (usually from batches) will be shaped into the most square area (the "sub-images packing"), unless `output_is_list=True`, in which case every cell only uses one image and a list of whole image grids will be created instead.
+You can use this list of image grids to connect another XyzGridPlot node to create super-grids.
+If the sub-images consist of batches of different sizes, the missing cells will be padded.
+The number of images per cells (including batched images) have to be a multiple of `rows * columns`.

 ### Inputs